mdbentaleb/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 ## Specifics About This Infrastructure

-- What is a Server:
++ What is a Server:
 <br/>A server may be a hardware or software computer system which, at the behest of client computers, avails services to them.
 <br/>More often than not, data centers house the servers, which may either be physical or virtual machines.
 <br/>They work on an operating system.

-- The Role of the Domain Name
++ The Role of the Domain Name:
-	A domain name acts as a readable alias to the `IP address`, which is a long numerical address.
+<br/>A domain name acts as a readable alias to the `IP address`, which is a long numerical address.
-	For example, the domain name `www.wikipedia.org` serves the purpose of being more readable than its numeric IP address, `91.198.174.192`.
+<br/>For example, the domain name `www.wikipedia.org` serves the purpose of being more readable than its numeric IP address, `91.198.174.192`.
-	This mapping is maintained through the Domain Name System.
+<br/>This mapping is maintained through the Domain Name System.

-- The Role of the DNS:
++  The Role of the DNS:
 <br/>the DNS translates domain names into IP addresses,allowing browsers to find the server hosting the website a user wants.

 - The Type of DNS Record for www in `www.foobar.com`: